How to Read An Income Statement For Online Business?

 In other words, the accounting ratios measure the comparative importance of the individual items of the income statement and balance sheet.
 Such an analysis helps a business to assess its profitability, solvency, and efficiency.

 For instance, a business can calculate profitability ratios.
-These ratios help to determine the ability of a business to generate profits as against Sales, Operating Costs, Assets, and Shareholder’s Equity.
-This means such ratios reveal how well a company makes use of its assets to generate profitability and create value for shareholders.
+These ratios help determine a business’s ability to generate profits as against Sales, Operating Costs, Assets, and Shareholder’s Equity.
+Such ratios reveal how well a company uses its assets to generate profitability and create shareholder value.

-The following are some of the important profitability margin ratios that a business can determine.
+The following are some important profitability margin ratios a business can determine.

 (a) Gross Profit Margin

 Gross Profit Margin measures the Gross Profit against the sales revenue of a business.
-This margin demonstrates the number of earnings that a business generates after considering the costs incurred to produce goods and services.
+This margin demonstrates a business’s earnings after considering the costs incurred to produce goods and services.

-The higher the Gross Profit Margin ratio of a business, the higher is its efficiency in carrying out its business operations.
+The higher a business’s Gross Profit Margin ratio, the higher ts efficiency in carrying out its operations.
 This means higher gross profits for the business to cover its operating expenses, fixed expenses, dividends, and depreciation.
-Also, high gross profit also results in increased net earnings for the business.
+Also, high gross profit results in increased net earnings for the business.

 Likewise, a low Gross Profit margin indicates a higher cost of goods sold for the business.
 The higher Cost of Goods Sold (COGS) can be due to lower sales, lower selling prices, lower COGS, market competition, etc.